cholin/libsignal-protocol-python/README.md

 [![Build Status](https://travis-ci.com/cholin/libsignal-protocol-python.svg?branch=main)](https://travis-ci.com/cholin/libsignal-protocol-python)

 Python 3 bindings for *libsignal-protocol-c*.
 The actual c code is integrated using the *C Foreign Function Interface for Python* package.
+Similiar as *libsignal-protocol-c* this library only contains functionality for the cryptographic primitives.
+In other words local persistency, transport (public storage of public keys, transmission or receipt of messages) and inner message encoding is not part of this library.

 DISCLAMER: Incomplete and untrusthworthy.
 These bindings were used for academic research purposes and should not be used in real world cryptographic applications.
 For a more mature alternative you may want to consider